dinngo/furucombo-contract/CONTRIBUTING.md

 ## A typical workflow

-1. Make sure you fork is updated
+1. Make sure your fork is updated

 ```
 cd legocontract